High-efficiency vertical emission spin-photon interface for scalable quantum memories: Fabrication considerations

 In conclusion, We have presented a high-efficiency vertical emission spin-photon interface based on a dual perturbation grating design integrated with a whispering-gallery mode microdisk resonator.
 Our approach achieves a 96\% collection efficiency at \(\text{NA} = 0.7\) with a 95\% Gaussian far-field overlap, ensuring compatibility with fiber-based quantum networks.

 By introducing two perturbation layers, we enhance far-field control, reduce alignment sensitivity, and improve photon extraction.
-A quantum digital twin framework validates and accelerates the design process, demonstrating robustness against misalignment and adaptability to different color centers.
-This scalable architecture provides a practical solution for quantum communication and memory applications, paving the way for efficient spin-photon interfaces in future quantum networks.
+A dipole model validates and accelerates the design process, demonstrating robustness against misalignment and adaptability to different color centers.
+This scalable architecture provides a practical solution for quantum communication and quantum memory applications, paving the way for efficient spin-photon interfaces in future quantum networks.

+Finally, we note qualitative limits set by extraction--Q trade-offs and residual higher-order multipole leakage beyond the dipole order; these practical considerations inform achievable efficiencies in fabricated devices.